'1001 Nights In - The A to Z Of Movies You Might Have Missed'

 Ron (“Happy Days”) Howard, and a delightful Richard Dreyfuss contemplate graduation, the draft and leaving town.
 Set against a back drop of 1960´s America, each scene is timed and cut to the length of a particular resonating song from the R&R era.
 Its strength lays in its ability to be both funny and nostalgic, even if you aren’t American or old enough to have lived through the period yourself.
 It's an honest, semi-autobiographical story from George Lucas, who would later be consumed by the less personal, though visually impressive Star Wars.

-American Werewolf In London: SE / John Landis / 1981 / David Naughton / 15
+American Werewolf In London / John Landis / 1981 / David Naughton / 15

-Classic 80´s comedy/horror that was both ground-breaking in its use of transforming practical SFX, and in its use of black humour.
-Landis' quirky American observations lampoon British hospitality (check out the scene in The Slaughtered Lamb with ex-milkman turned actor Brian Glover in a brilliantly unsettling cameo) and turn the clichés on their head.
-David Naughton is perfect as the titular character, Jenny Agutter adds the love interest, while Griffin Dunne turns in an unforgettable as the rotting best friend returned from the grave, to impart warnings of the werewolves curse!
+Classic 80´s comedy/horror that was both ground-breaking in its use of transformative practical FX, and in its use of black humour.
+Landis' quirky American observations lampoon British hospitality (check out the scene in The Slaughtered Lamb with ex-milkman turned actor Brian Glover in a brilliantly unsettling cameo), and turn the clichés on their head.
+David Naughton is perfect as the titular character, fresh faced Jenny Agutter adds the love interest, while Griffin Dunne turns in an unforgettable role as the rotting best friend returned from the grave, imparting warnings of the werewolves curse!